maximusrome/Connect4AI/README.md

 # Connect4 AI Tournament

 > This is a python-based Connect4 game engine and GUI that supports both human and AI players.
 The implemented AI agents are: Random Agent, Minimax + alpha-beta pruning, Heuristic Search, Monte Carlo Tree Search, and Deep Q Reinforcement Learning.

+## Author
+**Max Rome** - Primary Developer and Implementer

 ## Content